papir805/quality_health_analysis/README.md

 ## Objective and Background
 Founded in 2016, Quality Health is a medical insurance company serving thousands of customers throughout the United States.
 They offer four different health insurance plans: bronze, silver, gold, and platinum, each with different premiums and claim coverage rates.

 <b>In 2019, the company launched 57 ads spanning twelve marketing campaigns</b>, covering a wide range of topics such as wellness tips, affordability of plans, and preventative care.
 This project is a detailed analysis of the performance of each campaign, its impact on signups, and subsequent patient claims.
-Importantly, it provides strategic recommendations on how to allocate marketing budgets across future campaigns, guided by three primary objectives:
+It also provides strategic recommendations on how to allocate marketing budgets across future campaigns, guided by three primary objectives:

 <ol>
     <li>